 One of the most famous cities in the world, London boasts a huge number of popular tourist attractions.
 From iconic historic landmarks such as Buckingham Palace and Big Ben to attractions such as Madame Tussauds and the London Eye, there is never a shortage of things to see and do.
 When making the journey from Dublin to London, connecting trains from Holyhead terminate at London Euston.
 There are many options for onward travel from this station.
 Euston Underground, served by the Northern and Victoria lines, is located within the station itself.
 London Euston also has a bus station located directly outside the main entrance and a major taxi rank situated underneath.

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Ireland
+International entry status: Entry is fully open for citizens and permanent residents of Ireland

-The above information was last checked on 12/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to London from Dublin closer to your date of departure here.
+The information above was last checked on 16/10/2021.
+Remember to review the latest COVID-19 travel safety regulations for your train between Dublin and London as this information can change.

 The government of Ireland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 06/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to Dublin from London closer to your date of departure here.
+Last checked on 15/10/2021.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Dublin from London.

 Here are some other resources that might have the information you need